Apprentice Desktop hero 1440x700px

 • Four days a week in our offices, working on live projects.

-• A dedicated study day each week at the University of Law, Damar Training, or MBKB (our training partners).
+• A dedicated study day each week at the training provider.

 Icon showing a document and magnifying glass